'Pineapple Sugar Apple'

 They can reach up to 25' tall in their native environment.
 Trees can be kept trimmed to 6-10' tall if needed.

 Atemoya are more cold tolerant than the sugar apple (A. squamosa) and at the same time tolerates tropical heat better than the Cherimola.
-Can tolerate a light freeze, even to 27 degrees.
+They can tolerate a light freeze, even to 27 degrees as mature trees.

-It is quite juicy and smooth tasting, and sweet-tart like a vanilla flavored pina colada -- hence the name "pineapple sugar apple".
+Fruit is quite juicy and smooth tasting, and sweet-tart like a vanilla flavored pina colada -- hence the nickname "pineapple sugar apple".
 Snowy-white flesh is of a fine texture.

 Pulp has fewer seeds than the sugar apple and the flesh is not divided into segments.
 The seeds of course are poisonous, just like the other members of the Annona family of fruits.
 Fruit can be as large as 5 lbs if nurished properly.